Elijas/arduino-motor-control-library/README.md

-# wheel-controller
+# arduino-motor-control-library
-Arduino library for controlling a wheel
+Arduino library to gradually change speed of a DC wheel